dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

 ## Unable to connect to suites, won't shut down, unresponsive, stalled suite

-Update:16:20: Still not sure what's caused this, and a number of people are affected, but the advice (thanks Matt Shin) is as follows:

-1) login to exvmscylc and kill the lead process of the running suite (the one that's a parent of all the others)

-ps -fu ${USER}

-2) If no processes remain, also delete your ~/cylc-run/SUITE/.service/contact files as well.
-(Normally, these files are removed automatically by cylc, but they may be lingering due to an abnormal shut down.)

-Hopefully this will sort things out...
-AJ.

 I've had a few reports of this nature today.

 [plvida@exvmsrose:~/roses/u-am164]$ cylc stop u-al508